 Stay to remember

 The converted 1910 French Gothic Glidden House mansion transports guests to a different era thanks to quaint touches like rotary phones in rooms.
 The breakfast buffet focuses on fresh.
 The Little Italy neighborhood and all the museums along University Circle are within walking distance.
-From $149.
+From $169.
 (216) 231-8900; gliddenhouse.com